List of hotel fires in the United States: Dupont Plaza

 Fire broke out in the Dupont Plaza Hotel in San Juan, Puerto Rico, on New Year's Eve 1986, killing 98 people and injuring 140.
 It was described as one of the worst such fires of the century.
-The National Fire Protection Association conducted the inquiry into the causes of the fire, in association with the U.S. Bureau of Alcohol, Tobacco and Firearms and Puerto Rican authorities.
+The NFPA conducted the inquiry into the causes of the fire, in association with the U.S. Bureau of Alcohol, Tobacco and Firearms and Puerto Rican authorities.
 It was established that the fire originated in a deliberate act of arson; three people were convicted for this.
-The inquiry report found that fire spread from new furniture temporarily stacked in a ballroom of size 5.5×9.4×1.8 m; the furniture consisted of dressers made of wood and particle board, mattresses and sofa beds, packed in cartons.
-The fire originated in this room and quickly engulfed the casino and the lobby; smoke spread from the two-story lobby to other floors, and flames spread over an area of 437 m^{2}.
-Most bodies were charred beyond recognition; 84 charred bodies were found in the casino, five in the lobby area, three in an elevator and one in a guest room on the west side of the hotel.
+The inquiry report found that fire spread from new furniture temporarily stacked in a ballroom of size 5.5×9.4×1.8 m (18×31×5.9 ft); the furniture consisted of dressers made of wood and particle board, mattresses and sofa beds, packed in cartons.
+The fire originated in this room and quickly engulfed the casino and the lobby; smoke spread from the two-story lobby to other floors, and flames spread over an area of 437 m^{2} (4,700 sq ft).
+Most bodies were charred beyond recognition; 84 charred bodies were found in the casino, 5 in the lobby area, 3 in an elevator and 1 in a guest room on the west side of the hotel.

 National TV networks gave live coverage of the fire and the rescue operations undertaken by Puerto Rican firefighters, using helicopter services and rescuing people from the roof of the hotel.

 1990s

 Hotel St. George

-On August 26, 1995 a fire broke out in the Clark Building of the 100-year-old Hotel St. George in Brooklyn, New York.
-The fire consumed 4 large buildings and required over 700 firefighters operating 110 apparatus to put out.
+On August 26, 1995, a fire broke out in the Clark Building of the 100-year-old Hotel St. George in Brooklyn, New York.
+The fire consumed four large buildings and required over 700 firefighters operating 110 apparatus to put out.
 It consisted of 16 alarms, the largest in Brooklyn's history.
 There were no casualties.